-When it comes to cutting unnecessary and harmful chemicals out of your life, you need to take a look at the products you have in your home.
-Several hidden dangers can be found in your home, many of which are completely unknown to the general population.
+When it comes to cutting unnecessary and harmful chemicals out of your life, you need to look at the products you have in your home.
+Several hidden dangers can be found in your home, which are completely unknown to the general population.

 If you’re trying to go “green” or cut back on the number of pollutants you use around the house, the following list can help you determine what items to keep and which ones to toss.

 4 Common Harmful Household Products

 Non-stick pans are an innovation that has been a blessing to home cooks everywhere.
 But is not having to scrape away burnt-on food or soaking your cookware overnight enough for you to ignore any disadvantages of the product?

 Unfortunately, the non-stick element of these pans is made from small amounts of polytetrafluoroethylene.
 This compound releases gases that can have cancer-causing effects when heated.
 While polytetrafluoroethylene is used in manufacturing Teflon-coated pans, it is not enough to usually cause any harm.
 However, you can risk catching flu-like symptoms from breathing in fumes from a Teflon-coated cooking tool that has been overheated.

 Ticks and fleas often carry diseases that can harm both pets and their owners.
 Some animals can even develop sensitivities and allergies to bites from these creatures, leading to loss of fur and skin irritation. fleas and ticks also can make your pets more susceptible to parasites and worms.
 Any medicine that can stop that is worth the risk, right?